holgerBerger/hpc-workspace/admin-guide.md

 This approach allows the administrator a flexible allocation of resources to users.
-It offers a level of redirection to hide details from the user, it offers a stable user interface to the user, and it allows e.g. migration of users between different filesystems, although only over medium to large time scales.
+It offers a level of redirection to hide details from the user, it offers a stable user interface to the user, and it allows e.g. migration of users between different filesystems, although only over medium to large time scales, and it offers a way to get a little grip on the lifetime of data.
+If noone takes care of the data anymore, it will get deleted.

-Administrators can assign different filesystems to users based on user and group and can loadbalance over several filesystems.
+Administrators can assign different filesystems to users based on user and group and can optionally loadbalance over several filesystems.

 Typically a workspace will be created
-- on a fast filesystem for temporay data, probably no backups, not intended for long time storage
+- on a fast filesystem for temporay data, probably no backups, not intended for long time storage, probably faster and smaller than the typical home filesystem, think of a parallel filesystem like Lustre or GPFS/SpectrumScale/BeeGfs.
 - for the duration of a job or a job campaign

 Typically a workspace will be deleted